-With PowerResponse you can earn rewards for making simple changes to your energy use to help lessen demand on the electricity grid during peak times.
+With PowerResponse you can earn rewards by changing how you use electricity during peak times or contributing energy to the grid that’s stored in energy storage systems, to help lessen demand on the electricity grid during peak times.

 Most of the time there is enough electricity for everybody.
 But sometimes the grid is stretched to its limits when demand is really high.
 Like when we all turn on our appliances when we get home from work, or when there is a disruption in supply.
 This puts pressure on the grid to meet the increased need for power.

 With PowerResponse, we’re mobilising the EnergyAustralia community to help learn whether a community effort to shift or reduce electricity use can help maintain grid reliability when demand is high.

 If we all make a small change to how we use electricity during peak times, or help by contributing energy to the grid that’s stored in energy storage systems, we could make a collective difference to reducing overall demand on the grid.
 This could mean avoiding or deferring costly upgrades to the electricity network for those few times a year when there’s increased pressure on the grid.